 Here in Quiapo, you’ll find the Quiapo Church, which is the center of devotion for the Black Nazarene.
 Surrounding the church are different stalls selling fresh fruits, street food, and other items.
 Interestingly, it’s also where you can find local fortune tellers and vendors who sell anting-anting (talisman) and other items used in traditional healing and witchcraft.

 Other interesting points in Quiapo include the Quinta Market, Muslim Town, Bahay Nakpil-Bautista, Maglaqui Talyer, Hidalgo Street, and San Sebastian Basilica.

-Day tour at Manila Ocean Park
+9. See marine animals at Manila Ocean Park

 The best feature of Manila Ocean Park is its Oceanarium, which is home to 14,000 sea creatures indigenous to the Philippines and other countries in Southeast Asia.
 It also offers various activities such as helmet diving, sharks and sting rays encounter, and mermaid swimming.

 Manila Ocean Park is a popular option for casual tours, as well as educational tours, family trips, and even romantic getaways.